dufourc1/speech_emotion_recognition/README.md

 ## Prerequisites

-To install some of the libraries mentionned before , please use the following command (linux):
+To install some of the libraries mentioned before, please use the following command (Linux):

     pip3 install librosa
     pip install python_speech_features